 HEAD HTTP methods.
 To add additional methods, use the

-CORS plugin allows the following client headers by default:
+CORS plugin allows the following client headers managed by

 To allow additional headers, use the

 To allow custom headers, use the

 allowHeadersPrefixed functions.
 For instance, the code snippet below shows how to allow headers prefixed with